microsoft/LightGBM/R-package/cran-comments.md

 ## v3.0.0 - Submission 1 - (August 24, 2020)

 NOTE: 3.0.0-1 was never released to CRAN.
-CRAN was on vacation August 14-24, 2020, and in that time version 3.0.0-1 (a release candidate) because 3.0.0.
+CRAN was on vacation August 14-24, 2020, and in that time version 3.0.0-1 (a release candidate) became 3.0.0.

 ### CRAN respoonse